mrwu-mac/R-Bench/README.md

 Download the images from [Open Image validation set (v4)](https://storage.googleapis.com/openimages/web/download_v7.html).

 ## Eval
-To run LVLM on R-Bench using the official inference script of the LVLMs, and format the result file as follows:
+To run LVLM on R-Bench using the official inference script of the LVLMs, and format the result.json file as follows:
 ```
 {"question_id": 0, "text":[model output]}
 {"question_id": 1, "text":[model output]}
 ...
 ```
 Tips: We provide instance-level question tools in `utils.py`.
-Please use the `draw_mask` and `draw_box` functions to draw the mask and box on input images, respectively.
+Please use the `draw_mask` and `draw_box` functions to draw the mask or box on input images, respectively.
 Additionally, use the `instance_qs_construct` function to reformat the instance questions.

 And eval with,
 ```